petermego/Udacity-FWD-MyReads-A-Book-Tracking-App/README.md

 # Udacity-FWD-MyReads-A-Book-Tracking-App
-Book Tracking App contributed by React with Udacity EGY FWD React cross-skilling nanodegree.
+Book Tracking App contributed by React with Udacity EGY FWD React cross-skilling nanodegree. there's three categories for sorting books want to read, reading, read and a searching for book ability to add.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).